-doTERRA Intellectual Property, including its trademarks, service marks, trade names, trade dress, and the content of its publications, are valuable assets.
-By using doTERRA Intellectual Property, Wellness Advocates agree and acknowledge that there exists great value and good will associated with the doTERRA Intellectual Property, and acknowledge that the Company has all rights to the property and that the good will pertaining thereto belongs exclusively to the Company.
-Further, Wellness Advocates also acknowledge that the intellectual property has a secondary meaning in the mind of the public.
-Intellectual property is protected by federal, state and international copyright and trademark laws and other proprietary rights.
+A. doTERRA Intellectual Property. doTERRA Intellectual Property, including its trademarks, service marks, trade names, trade dress, and the content of its publications, are valuable assets.
+By using doTERRA Intellectual Property, Wellness Advocates agree and acknowledge that there exists great value and goodwill associated with the doTERRA Intellectual Property, and acknowledge that the Company has all rights to that property and that the goodwill pertaining thereto belongs exclusively to the Company.
+Further, Wellness Advocate’s also acknowledge that doTERRA Intellectual Property has acquired a distictiveness in the mind of the public and is recognised as a brand for specific goods from a single source.
+Intellectual property is protected by domestic and international copyright and trademark laws and other proprietary rights.
 These rights are protected in all forms, including media and technologies existing now or hereinafter developed.

 The Content in Company Approved Sales Aids and its official website, including the text, graphics, logos, audio clips, music, lyrics, video, photographs, software, and other information is the property of doTERRA and/or its affiliates or partners, or, is licensed to doTERRA from third parties.
 Because doTERRA does not own all of the Content, doTERRA will not license to a Wellness Advocate what it does not own.
 Accordingly, when using doTERRA Intellectual Property and Content, Wellness Advocates agree to only use Allowed Content as expressly defined and granted herein.

 1. Apparel: Apparel includes T-shirts, hats, and other clothing articles.